LWaetzig/DQN-for-Ms.-PacMan/README.md

-# Deep Q-Network for MS Pacman
+# Deep Q-Network for Ms. Pac-Man

 ## What's in it
 > **TLDR:** This repository implements a DQN (Deep Q-Network) for the retro game Pacman